You can use FineOps to deploy FineReport 11.0 projects.

 Each main application server is used to deploy a FineReport application.

-2. Component server: 8-core CPU, 32 GB of memory, and 500 GB of disk space
+2. Server for FineReport components and FineOps: 8-core CPU, 32 GB of memory, and 500 GB of disk space

 Ensure the usage meets the following requirements: The number of system users, concurrent users, data rows in a single dataset, cells in a single template, and total cells is less than 1000, 50, 300 thousand, 500 thousand, and five million, respectively.

-It requires one main application server with 8-core CPU, 32 GB of memory, and 300 GB of disk space.
+It requires one main application server with an 8-core CPU, 32 GB of memory, and 300 GB of disk space.

 1. It is used to install the FineReport project as well as log and configuration components.